Planning school subjects

 Making smart subject choices at school will keep your options open for university study.
 All of our degrees have recommended school subjects.

 It’s important to be thinking ahead to university right from Year 11, so that your subject choices give you the best preparation and keep your options open.

 Students often ask what subjects they should take at school to help prepare them for particular subject areas at university.
 In nearly all cases, there are introductory or bridging courses offered for those with limited background in a subject area.

 Recommended school subjects

-For a full list of recommended school subjects for each of the degrees we offer, download our planning ahead—choosing your school subjects leaflet.
+For a full list of recommended school subjects for each of the degrees we offer, download our recommended school subjects sheet.
 Hard copies are available at expos, information evenings, and other events.